JNRowe/vim-configs/autoload/gui.rst

 ``autoload/gui.vim``
 ====================

+.. function:: set_font(font: Union[int, str])

-Change :abbr:`GUI (Graphical User Interface)` fonts, using the following rules:
+    Change :abbr:`GUI (Graphical User Interface)` fonts.

+    Using the following rules:

     * Use the default font, if only a size if given via ``v:count``
     * Switch to default font and size, if called with an empty argument

+    :param font: Font to switch to

 ::